jasrub/IDEO-pop-quiz/README.md

 # IDEO-pop-quiz

-"a quick little something your teenage self would think is totally awesome."
+"Make a quick little something your teenage self would think is totally awesome."

 ### Creatures Generator
 This is a simple creatures generator.